 Scott Raftery Dip, BA (Hons), PgDip Psych, MFDAP, Reg.
 MBACP, RM: CQC

-I have worked full-time as a therapist for many years, including leading the clinical teams at a number of psychological health and well-being clinics, alongside my private practice, and am a Registered Manager with the Care Quality Commission (CQC).
-I also conduct research at a university school of psychology.
+I have worked full-time as a therapist for many years, including leading the clinical teams at and managing a number of psychological health and well-being clinics and hospitals, alongside my private practice, and am a Registered Manager with the Care Quality Commission (CQC).
+I also conduct research at a globally leading university school of psychology.

-I am highly trained in, practice, and have many years experience working full time in general adult counselling, psychotherapy and personal development, while having particular expertise and experience in the areas of depression, anxiety, addictions, alcohol and substance use, relationship difficulties, bereavement, sexual health, sexual identity, including LGBTQ identity and areas related to HIV / AIDS, and personal growth and development.
+I am highly trained in, practice, and have many years experience working full time in general adult counselling, psychotherapy and personal and professional coaching and development

 My work ranges from seeing people experiencing acute and/or chronic psychological distress within in-patient settings, to working with people struggling in certain areas of their lives, either in a general way or in relation to experiences such as bereavement, problems with personal relationships or at work or the loss of a job, low self-esteem, addictions, drug and alcohol misuse or issues related to sexuality and sexual identity, to clients leading highly functional lives who are looking to take advantage of the opportunities that therapy provides for personal growth and development, and the fulfilling of potential.